Updated Trade rules

 5. Breeding/Mass-Clicking/Leveling for payment is NOT allowed.

 - PayPal: Per Paypal's Terms of Service, you are not allowed to ask your customers to pay the fees of a transaction, nor are you allowed to ask them to "send money to a friend" in exchange for a service or purchase.
+You may not use PayPal to trade with other players for PokéFarm digital goods.

 - DeviantArt: "deviantPOINTS cannot be used, Transferred, sold or otherwise traded outside of the Site [DeviantArt] and any such activity is strictly prohibited."